paulbrodersen/somnotate/README.md

   the (desired) path to the file containing the automated state annotion (hypnogram) that has subsequently been manually refined
 - `file_path_review_intervals`:
   the (desired) path for the file containing the time intervals highlighted by the automated annotation for manual review
+- `file_path_state_probabilities`:
+  the (desired) path for the file containing the state probabilities for each state and sample
 - `sampling_frequency_in_hz`:
   the sampling frequency of the raw signal(s)